-Sean Glaze travels around the country helping organizations like yours build more engaged and connected teams – lifting your people to a new level of productivity and collaboration.
+Sean Glaze delivers keynotes and fun team building events that help organizations like yours build more engaged and connected teams – lifting your people to a new level of trust, productivity, and collaboration.

 Sean delivers laugh-out-loud interactive bonding experiences that transform enjoyable “Ha-Ha” moments into powerful “A-Ha!” insights.

-Employees are going out of their way to be helpful to one another…
+going out of their way to be helpful to one another.“

 — Diedre Plato, Midtown Neurology